{{message[availableLanguage.code].question}}

 A Vision in the Bahamas

-Loren graduated from CBI in 1957 with degrees in Christian Education, and Bible and Theology.
+Loren graduated from Central Bible College in 1957 with degrees in Christian Education, and Bible and Theology.
 Upon his return to California he took a position as youth pastor and musical director at Calvary Assembly in Inglewood.
 He also continued his education, earning another B.A., in Education, this one from University of Southern California in 1958.

 Following this he did the course work at the University of Southern California for his M.S. in Administration and Supervision of Education from 1958 to January 1960.